 Are you concerned about the latest developments regarding the assessment of endocrine disrupting (ED) properties and its possible consequences for biocides and plant protection products?

 The EU has finally agreed upon the long awaited scientific criteria for the evaluation of substances with a potential for ‘endocrine disruption‘.
-The recently issued ECHA/EFSA guidance for the identification of endocrine disruptors, applicable for plant protection products and biocides (June 2018), requires a highly complex and challenging assessment for all substances.
+The new ECHA/EFSA guidance for the identification of endocrine disruptors, published in June 2018 and applicable for plant protection products and biocides, requires a highly complex and challenging assessment for all substances.
 Particularly when dealing with such substances on a global scale, you may be facing substantial uncertainty regarding data requirements, testing and assessment strategies as well as impact outside the EU market.

 - Introduction on endocrine disruptors: Regulatory background, history, criteria and guidance